-Walls and floors surfaces must be readily cleansable.
+Walls and floors surfaces should be readily cleansable.

 No kitchen facility should be more than one floor distance from the users of that facility.
-This will not apply in Category A2 & B HMOs if communal dining facilities are provided on the same or not more than one floor distance from the kitchen.
+This will not apply in Category B HMOs if communal dining facilities are provided on the same or not more than one floor distance from the kitchen.
 E.g. a kitchen on the ground floor is not suitable to serve a bedroom on the second floor of a shared house unless communal dining room facilities are provided on the ground or first floor.

-The kitchen must be equipped to allow use of the following equipment.
-If equipment is provided, it must be fit for the purpose intended and supplied in a sufficient quantity for the number of those sharing the facilities.
-A kitchen shall not be used for more than 2 sets of facilities:
+The kitchen should be equipped to allow use of the following equipment.
+If equipment is provided, it should be fit for the purpose intended and supplied in a sufficient quantity for the number